bigmoves/quickslice/docs/README.md

-# QuickSlice GraphQL API
+# quickslice GraphQL API

-QuickSlice provides a GraphQL API for AT Protocol records, automatically generated from lexicon schemas.
+quickslice provides a GraphQL API for AT Protocol records, automatically generated from lexicon schemas.

 ## Getting Started